Clem-ent17/Employee-tracker/README.md

 ## Project status:

-* When deleted, the note doesn't refresh on the browser, without hitting reload.
+* I wasn't able to display the information (departments, roles, employees) in a select menu in the node.

 - - -